umeshkumarsahoo/umesh3939/README.md

 You should have received a copy of the GNU General Public License

 along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>. i just used someone else source code and modified it so it's not mine . credits-legends userbot .

 </details>